PH-KDX/flightplandb-py/readme.md

   }
   ```

+They raise an `HTTPError` on failure.

 #### Airport class
-The `Airport` class has the following commands:
+The `Airport` subclass of `Nav` has the following commands, both of which raise an `HTTPError` on failure:
   * `weather()`: This gets the weather of an airport, as specified by ICAO code, passed as a string.
 Usage is `flightplandb.Airport.weather(key, ICAO)`.
 The `result` returned is as follows:
 ```
 {